Simon Armitage: Writing

 Armitage's first book-length poetry collection Zoom! was published in 1989.
 As well as some new poems, it contained works published in three pamphlets in 1986 and 1987.
 His poetry collections include Book of Matches (1993) and The Dead Sea Poems (1995).
 He has written two novels, Little Green Man (2001) and The White Stuff (2004), as well as All Points North (1998), a collection of essays on Northern England.
 He produced a dramatised version of Homer's Odyssey and a collection of poetry entitled Tyrannosaurus Rex Versus The Corduroy Kid (shortlisted for the T. S. Eliot Prize), both published in 2006.
 Armitage's poems feature in multiple British GCSE syllabuses for English Literature.
 He is characterised by a dry Yorkshire wit combined with "an accessible, realist style and critical seriousness."
 His translation of Sir Gawain and the Green Knight (2007) was adopted for the ninth edition of The Norton Anthology of English Literature, and he was the narrator of a 2010 BBC documentary about the poem and its use of landscape.

 For the Stanza Stones Trail, which runs through 47 mile of the Pennine region, Armitage composed six new poems on his walks.
 With the help of local expert Tom Lonsdale and letter-carver Pip Hall, the poems were carved into stones at secluded sites.
 A book, containing the poems and the accounts of Lonsdale and Hall, has been produced as a record of that journey and has been published by Enitharmon Press.
 The poems, complemented with commissioned wood engravings by Hilary Paynter, were also published in several limited editions under the title 'In Memory of Water' by Fine Press Poetry.
 For National Poetry Day in 2020, BT commissioned him to write "Something clicked", a reflection on lockdown during the COVID-19 pandemic.
 In 2023 The National Trust commissioned a poem by Armitage for Brimham Rocks in North Yorkshire.
 Artist Adrian Riley collaborated with Armitage and stone carver Richard Dawson to create 'Balancing Act' – a gateway-like public artwork carrying Armitage's poem where the rocks meet moorland.

+Armitage's translation of the Epic of Gilgamesh, Gilgamesh - A New Verse Translation, was published by Liveright in April 2026; it has been described as "A propulsive and lyrical version of ancient Mesopotamia’s greatest adventure–tale".

+In 2026, Armitage wrote the script for Aschenputtel, a puppet short film based on the Grimm Brothers' variant of Cinderella and narrated by Anne-Marie Duff.